haa-gg/React-Memes/README.md

 **Reducers:** See index.js in our reducers file to see the specific actions.
 In broader terms reducers are what pass changes in the app such as a newly entered meme back into the main app section (e.g. Store)

-**Store:** Defined in /src/index.js and this is the part of the app that actually holds submitted memes (state)
+**Store:** Defined in /src/index.js and this is the part of the app that actually holds submitted memes and our meme template array (state)